Coldcard/firmware/docs/pin-entry.md

 ## How To Develop Professional Code on Coldcard

 - Hire and pay a dev to write the changes
-- Dev signs binary release with private zero key published in our Github
+- Dev signs binary release with private "zero key" published in our Github
 - Give firmware binary file to users (via web download probably)
 - They upgrade via normal process (copy to MicroSD, or USB upgrade)
 - On first reboot, big "unauthorized firmware" warning is shown, with delay